Lonitch/Lonitch.github.io/_posts/2020-06-27-Radiation-Matter-Interaction.md

 Eq.(52) may be interpreted as the transition probability per unit time for a transition from an initial state $\mid\Phi_{i}\rangle$ to a final state $\mid\Phi_{f}\rangle$.
 This result is known as **Fermi's golden rule**.
 Since Eq.(52) contains a Dirac $\delta$ -function, it is clear that **it is meaningful only if an integration over a continuum of final energies or initial energies is ultimately carried out**.

 ## Conclusion
-There are some typos in Edward's book and I'm glad I worked it out.
+There are some typos in Edward's book and I'm glad I worked all of them out.
 In the part II I'll develop a quantum theory of free electromagnetic field.